Soph-wagner/Happy-Customers-Apziva-Proj1/README.md

-# Happy-Customers-Apziva-Proj-1
+# Happy-Customers
-Apziva Program Project 1 - goal of this project is to create a model that predicts if a customer is happy or not given data from customer responses to a survey
+Apziva Project 1 - goal of this project is to create a model that predicts if a customer is happy or not given data from customer responses to a survey

 ### Background:
 The company this project is based on is a company in the logistics and delivery domain.
 They specialize in making on-demand delivery to customers.